masa-finance/docs/docs/masa/masa-protocol/README.md

 The Masa Identity is a soulbound Identity Token that is generated for a user when they sign up to the Masa protocol and includes the following information:

-## Masa soulbound Credit Report
+## Masa soulbound Credit Score

-The soulbound Masa Credit Report enables the bridging and aggregation of on and off-chain data in order to create a hybrid decentralized credit report.
-The Masa credit report can include the following information depending on which region you are located (read a full list of supported countries [here](https://developers.masa.finance/docs/supported-countries)):
+The soulbound Masa Credit Score enables the bridging and aggregation of on and off-chain data in order to create a hybrid decentralized credit score.
+The Masa credit score can include the following information depending on which region you are located (read a full list of supported countries [here](https://developers.masa.finance/docs/supported-countries)):

 - Credit Bureau Data
 - Bank Transaction Data